Group of cyclists on a scenic charity cycle route next to the water.

 Fundraising is how we turn our miles into meaningful impact.
 Start by setting a goal that feels both ambitious and achievable, and don’t be afraid to aim high.
 Most charity rides provide personal fundraising pages and tools to make sharing your campaign simple.
 The most powerful tool you have is your personal story.
 Share why you’re riding and what the cause means to you.
 People are inspired by passion, so let them know why you bike.
 Use email and social media to reach out to your network, share updates on your training progress, and thank your donors publicly.
 Your enthusiasm is contagious and will encourage others to support your journey.

-Plan Your Ride-Day Nutrition
+Fuel Your Ride: Plan Your Nutrition

 Fueling your body properly is just as important as your physical training.
 What you eat and drink before, during, and after your ride has a huge impact on your energy levels and recovery.
 Use your longer training rides to practice your nutrition strategy.
 Experiment with different energy gels, chews, or whole-food snacks like bananas and granola bars to see what works best for your stomach.
 It’s also critical to stay hydrated, so get in the habit of sipping water consistently throughout your rides.
 While supported events have rest stops stocked with snacks and drinks, it’s always a good idea to carry the fuel you know and trust.